Deliberation via Matching: Introduction

-We finally show in \Cref{sec:main_lb} that the bound of $3$ is optimal for the deliberation-via-matching protocol, in the sense that for any $(\lambda, w)$, there is an instance with distortion at least $3$.
-This shows that \Cref{thm:main-informal} cannot be improved for this protocol\footnote{The lower bound also applies when the maximum matching is chosen in a benign fashion as opposed to adversarially.}, though we leave open the question of matching the bound of $2$ via a different protocol that uses pairwise deliberations (but possibly not a tournament social choice rule).
+We finally show in \Cref{sec:main_lb} that the bound of $3$ is optimal for the deliberation-via-matching protocol, that is, for any $(\lambda, w)$, there is an instance with distortion at least $3$.
+This shows that \Cref{thm:main-informal} cannot be improved for this protocol\footnote{The lower bound also applies when the maximum matching is chosen in a benign fashion as opposed to adversarially.}, though we leave open the question of improving the bound via a different protocol that uses pairwise deliberations (but possibly not a tournament social choice rule).

-\paragraph{Technical Contribution: Bilinear Forms, Supermodularity, and Convexity.} Beyond the quantitative bounds, our main technical contribution is to develop a novel analytical framework for studying deliberations.
-As pointed out in~\cite{GoelGM25}, the key difficulty in analyzing deliberative protocols is that the distortion objective is the solution to a non-linear, non-convex program over the distribution of voter–candidate distances, often with unbounded support.
-This contrasts with classical social choice, where distortion typically arises as the solution to a linear program~\cite{Kempe_2020}.
+\paragraph{Technical Contribution: Bilinear Forms, Supermodularity, and Convexity.} Beyond the quantitative bounds, our main technical contribution is to develop a novel analytical method for studying deliberations.
+As pointed out in \cite{GoelGM25}, the key difficulty in analyzing deliberative protocols is that the distortion objective is the solution to a non-linear, non-convex program over the distribution of voter–candidate distances, often with unbounded support.
+This contrasts with classical social choice, where distortion typically arises as the solution to a linear program \cite{Kempe_2020}.
 The resulting non-linearity severely limits both the classes of deliberative protocols that can be analyzed and the intuition one can draw from such analyses.

 Our main contribution in \Cref{sec:general} is to show that, for the deliberation-via-matching protocol, this non-linear program can be reformulated as a \emph{bilinear optimization problem}, where the two linear components correspond to voter masses and metric distances, respectively, each with its own constraint set.
 This reformulation, which relies crucially on the ``matching'' structure of the protocol, enables both an analytic proof of the distortion bound and a clear characterization of the structure of worst-case instances.